CISMM/MicroscopeSimulator2/README.txt

 http://www.itk.org/ITK/resources/software.html.

-Version 3.18 is known to work.
+Version 3.20 is known to work.
 Choose either InsightToolkit*.tar.gz or InsightToolkit*.zip
 depending on what extraction applications you have available on your development system.
 Configure ITK with CMake and build it.
-No non-default options are required for this application example to work.
+Turn off BUILD_TESTING and BUILD_EXAMPLES and turn on BUILD_SHARED_LIBS.

-6. Configure the VTKMS project using CMake.
+6. Configure the MicroscopeSimulator2 project using CMake.
 Set VTK_DIR to the VTK build directory from step 4.
 Set ITK_DIR to the ITK build directory from step 5.

-7. Configure the MicroscopeSimulator2 project using CMake.
-Set VTK_DIR to the VTK build directory from step 4.
-Set ITK_DIR to the ITK build directory from step 5.
-Set the VTKMS directory to the build directory from step 6.